A couple of weeks ago, all I was craving was Chinese food.

 And I didn’t want to make it myself- I wanted real take-out Chinese food (well, American Chinese food) in the cute take-out boxes, so I sent my husband to the local Chinese place and he game home with a HUGE box full of all kinds of entrees, egg rolls, wontons, and lo mein.
 It was incredibly delicious, but I felt pretty full from all the deep-fried food.
 My husband and I were talking about how we could make Chinese food a little lighter; all the flavor without all the fat.
 We marinated the chicken in sweet and sour sauce (my favorite!) and the end result was incredible!
 This meal was definitely a home run.

-1 pineapple, cut into bite-size pieces
+- 1 fresh pineapple cut into bite sized pieces

-1 medium onion, cut into bite-size pieces
+- 1 onion cut into bite sized pieces

 - Place skewers on grill over medium heat and cook until chicken is completely cooked through and vegetables are tender, turning a couple times to make sure each side is cooked.

 - Baste as needed with remaining sweet and sour sauce.